David M. Rubenstein

 Co-Founder & Co-Executive Chairman, The Carlyle Group

 David M. Rubenstein is a Co-Founder and Co-Executive Chairman of The Carlyle Group, one of the world’s largest private equity firms.
 Rubenstein co-founded the firm in 1987.
-Since then, Carlyle has grown into a firm managing more than $175 billion from 35 offices around the world.
+Since then, Carlyle has grown into a firm managing $210 billion from 31 offices around the world.

-Rubenstein, a native of Baltimore, is a 1970 magna cum laude graduate of Duke, where he was elected Phi Beta Kappa.
-Following Duke, Rubenstein graduated in 1973 from The University of Chicago Law School, where he was an editor of the Law Review.
+Rubenstein, a native of Baltimore, is a 1970 magna cum laude graduate of Duke University, where he was elected Phi Beta Kappa.
+Following Duke, Rubenstein graduated in 1973 from the University of Chicago Law School, where he was an editor of The Law Review.

-Rubenstein is Chairman of the Boards of Trustees of the John F. Kennedy Center for the Performing Arts and of Duke University, a Regent of the Smithsonian Institution, Co-Chairman of the Brookings Institution, Vice-Chairman of the Council on Foreign Relations, a Trustee of the National Gallery of Art and President of the Economic Club of Washington.
+Rubenstein is Chairman of the Boards of Trustees of the John F. Kennedy Center for the Performing Arts, the Smithsonian Institution, and the Council on Foreign Relations; a Fellow of the Harvard Corporation; a Trustee of the National Gallery of Art, the University of Chicago, Memorial Sloan-Kettering Cancer Center, Johns Hopkins Medicine, Lincoln Center for the Performing Arts, the Institute for Advanced Study, the Brookings Institution, and the World Economic Forum; and President of the Economic Club of Washington.